andrewstj/bikeshare/README.md

 See [requirements](requirements.md).

 Things I would improve on:
-1. Use TypeScript (was told to use Javascript, but I feel like defining interfaces is crucial in code readability)
+1. Use TypeScript (Defining interfaces is crucial in code readability)

 Note: this project was scaffolded from [generator-express-no-stress](https://github.com/cdimascio/generator-express-no-stress/) to quickly get a base express app created.